 Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

-That’s why we created this intuitive guide that’s driven by interviews with hiring managers at companies like Google, Canva, Macquarie Bank and expert advice from Onset’s specialise, Software Engineering recruitment team.
+That’s why we created this intuitive guide that’s driven by interviews with hiring managers at companies like Google, Canva, and Macquarie Bank and expert advice from Onset’s specialised Software Engineering recruitment team.

 Before we get started, if you are looking to build or rebuild your CV, check out this Professional Software Engineer template by Canva.